Training

 Facilities Management trainees driving Bobcats on a gravel lot

 All employees who will operate a Bobcat/Skidsteer powered industrial truck are required to receive training prior to operation.
 This hands-on training provides instruction on how to inspect, operate, use equipment attachments, and maneuver a bobcat/skid steer and covers hazards specific to snow removal operations.
-Training is required for all employees who use a bobcat/skid steer regardless of the frequency of or area in which it is used.
-A certification card will be issued to each trainee who shows competence and achieves a passing grade on the practical hands-on practical evaluation.
+Training is required for all employees who use a Bobcat/Skidsteer regardless of the frequency of or area in which it is used.
+Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None